C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git push <remote repo's name> <branch>`: Push changes to a designated branch in a remote repository.

 # Section 5: Branch Management and Pull Requests
+## Git commands
+- `git branch`: List all branches.
+- `git branch -d <branch name>`: Delete a branch.
+- `git checkout -b <branch name>`: Create a new branch and switch to it.

+## What is a pull request?
+A pull request is a feature that allows you to notify other developers about changes that you've pushed to a repository.
+It allows them to review the changes and discuss potential modifications before the changes are merged into the repository.